Cammin/DrillTool/README.md

 Another goal was to make it feel faithful, as if the original developers had made it themselves.

 It might seem powerful as a handheld tool, but it is balanced out because it consumes lots of battery energy.

+### todo
+- whether the drill tool unlocks automatically inside a world that already has the prawn drill arm too